-The 126th Akutagawa Prize, for works published in the second half of 2001, will be awarded to Nagashima Yū for Mōsupiido de haha wa (Mom, Flooring It; published in the November issue of Bungakukai).
+The 126th Akutagawa Prize, for works published in the second half of 2001, will be awarded to Nagashima Yū for Mōsupiido de haha wa (Mom, Pedal to the Metal; published in the November issue of Bungakukai).
 The 126th Naoki Prize will be shared by Yamamoto Ichiriki, for Akanezora (A Deep-Red Sky, published by Bungei Shunjū), and Yuikawa Kei, for Katagoshi no koibito (Over-the-Shoulder Lover, published by Magajin Hausu).
 All three works take family relationships as their subject matter, a fact which Naoki Prize selection-committee member Inoue Hisashi attributed to the current level of concern over the decay of the family.
 The presentation ceremony will be held in Tokyo on February 22.

 Ibuse translation of Dr. Dolittle criticized (February 4, 2002)

 A citizens' group that calls itself Kokijinsabetsu o Nakusu Kai (Society to Eliminate Discrimination Against Blacks) has protested the publication last year by the Iwanami publishing company of Ibuse Masuji's 1951 translation of The Story of Dr. Dolittle in a new series of children's books.
 The society has pointed out some 100 examples of what it says are discriminatory expressions in the translation.
 Iwanami has said that it will review the text for the next edition and include an explanatory "note to the reader" with each volume in the present edition.